Aaronontheweb/geekyreads/README.txt

 Here's a quick summary of some of the features you might in Quick and Dirty Feed Parser:
 	-Format-agnostic parsing of Atom 1.0 and RSS 2.0 feeds;
 	-Seamless consumption of feeds over Http and the file system;
+	-Synchronous and Asynchronous methods for querying feeds;
+	-Low memory consumption RSS/Atom objects that are easy to use;
-	-Synchronous and Asynchronous methods for querying feeds; and -Simple, simple, simple interfaces which abstract away 100% of the XML from your feeds.
+	-Easily serializable classes built to work with any type of storage, including IsolatedStorage; and -Simple, simple, simple interfaces which abstract away 100% of the XML from your feeds.
 No more parsing.
 Ever.

 If you'd like to learn more, check out our documentation: http://qdfeed.codeplex.com/documentation